Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Problem Formulation

-In the first phase, the BS broadcasts an energy-carrying waveform with fixed power $p_0$ over a duration $t_0$, from which all users harvest energy for subsequent ISAC transmissions.
-The amount of energy harvested by user $m$ can be expressed as a function of $t_0$:
+In the WPT phase, the BS broadcasts an energy-carrying signal with power $p_0$ over a duration $t_0$, from which all users harvest energy for the subsequent ISAC phase.
+The harvested energy at user $m$ is given by

-where $\zeta_m$ is the energy conversion efficiency of user $m$ and $h_{0,m}$ denotes the channel gain from the BS to user $m$.
+where $\zeta_m$ is the energy conversion efficiency of user $m$ and $h_m$ denotes the channel gain from the BS to user $m$.

-After the wireless power transfer (WPT) phase, the system enters an ISAC phase consisting of $M$ time slots.
-In slot $m$, user $m$ transmits an information-bearing waveform with power $p_m$ over a duration $t_m$, which simultaneously supports target sensing and uplink communication.
-The total transmission duration, including the wireless power transfer phase $t_0$ and the ISAC transmission phase $t_m$, $\forall m\in\mathcal{M}$ is constrained by a maximum total time budget $T_{\mathrm{max}}$, i.e.,
+After the WPT phase, the system enters an ISAC phase consisting of $M$ slots.
+In the $m$-th slot, user $m$ transmits an information-bearing waveform with power $p_m$ over a duration $t_m$, which simultaneously supports target localization and uplink communication.

+During the ISAC phase, while illuminating the targets for sensing, user $m$ simultaneously transmits its data to the BS.
+In slot $m$, the signal-to-noise ratio (SNR) at the BS is